Hampton Court Palace, Richmond upon Thames, London

-Originally built for Thomas Wolsey, a favourite of King Henry VIII, Hampton Court Palace was then passed to the king who extended it.
+Built initially for Thomas Wolsey, a favourite of King Henry VIII, Hampton Court Palace was passed to the King who extended it.
 There was a massive rebuilding and expansion; however, this was halted in 1694, thus, giving the palace two different architectural styles.
-One style is domestic Tudor and the other is Baroque.
-The use of pink bricks gives the palace a unifying look.
+One style is domestic Tudor, and the other is Baroque.
+The use of pink bricks provides the palace with a unifying look.

 Today the palace is open to the public and is one of the country’s most popular attractions.
+It is one of the two surviving palaces, along with St. James’ Palace, out of the several owned by Henry VIII.
 It receives no funding from the government or the crown.
 It is cared for by the Historic Royal Palaces, an independent charity.
 Today, the Home Park is home to the Hampton Court Palace Festival and the Hampton Court Palace Flower Show, which take place once a year.
-It is one of the two surviving places, along with St. James’ Palace, out of the several which were owned by Henry VIII.

 Hampton Court Palace Ghosts

 Sybil Penn, also known as the Grey Lady of Hampton Court, is another of the palace’s many ghosts.
 Several sightings of the Grey Lady have been reported in various areas of the castle.
-She was a servant to the Tudor monarchs of the house and a nurse to Prince Edward, as well as Elizabeth I. She cared for the future queen while she was sick with small pox, only to die later of the same disease.
+She was a servant to the Tudor monarchs of the house and a nurse to Prince Edward and Elizabeth I. She cared for the future queen while she was sick with smallpox, only to die later of the same disease.

 The first sightings of her spectre began in 1829 when her tomb was moved.
-Immediately after her tomb was disturbed, several strange noises have been reported.
+Immediately after her grave was disturbed, several strange noises were reported.
 Some say that they can hear a spinning wheel constantly throughout the court.
-A search in the palace revealed an antique spinning wheel. whether this is a coincidence or not, no one can confirm.
+A search in the palace revealed an antique spinning wheel.
+Whether this is a coincidence or not, no one can confirm.
 Some of the places she continuously haunts are the Clock Court and the state apartments.

-The ghostly figure captured on CCTV which people has since called “Skeletor” has been reported worldwide.
-The image was captured in the winter of 2003 while security staff reviewed CCTV footage.
-Security staff saw that on the first day, doors swung wide open with so much force, but nothing can be seen which could have caused such an occurrence.
+The ghostly figure captured on CCTV, which people has since called “Skeletor”, has been reported worldwide.
+The image was caught in the winter of 2003 while security staff reviewed CCTV footage.
+Security staff saw that on the first day, doors swung wide open with so much force, but nothing could be seen which could have caused such an occurrence.

 You May Also Like...